 Make an offer.

 - You found a home you love – awesome!
 Now it’s time to make an offer.
 Your offer should be within your budget, but leave some space to negotiate.
 Don’t go low first, as you may be outbid.
-Staying within a reasonable number to the asking price is a good place to start.
-Know your limits and work with your real estate agent to get sound advice on when to increase it.
+Staying within a reasonable number of the asking price is a good place to start.
+Know your limits and work with your real estate agent to get sound advice on when to increase them.

 - Be prepared to get turned down and don’t be discouraged if you are.
 Keep trying and lean on your agent and loan officer for advice.

 - Congratulations, your offer has been accepted.
-Now it’s time to begin the closing process by picking a closing date, scheduling a home inspection and confirming everything with your loan officer and real estate agent.
+Now it’s time to begin the closing process by picking a closing date, scheduling a home inspection, and confirming everything with your loan officer and real estate agent.
 This is normally between 30-90 days from the acceptance.

 - Lock in your mortgage rate.
 While you might be tempted to do this earlier in the process, the rates are usually only good for a few weeks to 60 days, so it may make sense to wait until you have a purchase agreement in hand.